danybeam/ToDo-spec/Task Specification.md

 1. Every PROPERTY MUST indicate their LABEL.
    1. TASKS are the ONLY PROPERTY excempt of this rule.
 For TASK it MUST be absent.
-2. PROPERTIES MUST be prefixed by the '@' character. (e.g. DESCRIPTION => @Description:description)
+2. PROPERTIES MUST be prefixed by the '@' character. (e.g. DESCRIPTION => @Description:Foo)
-3. PROPERTIES MAY have a space character between the prefix character and the TASK or PROPERTY behind them.
+3. PROPERTIES MUST have a separator character to differentiate between diferent properties.
+   1. The RECOMMENDED character is ';'
 4. PROPERTIES  SHOULD have a suffix to separate LABELS from value.
    1. It is RECOMMENDED that they are separated with the character ':'.
    2. PROPERTIES MUST NOT have a blank space separating the LABEL, the SUFFIX nor the VALUE.